seanyc4/spacex/README.md

 * Refactor to modular design pattern
 * Change from XML to compose
 * Add timestamps to cached data to prevent unnecessary network calls as the SpaceX data doesnt change frequently.
 Check the timestamps, if more than 7 days old then do a new network call.
+* Add a no results found animation
+* Design a landscape tablet layout

 ## Acknowledgements